bricoletc/WMS_teaching/docs/_sources/index.rst.txt

 Workflow management systems
 ========================================

+Welcome!
+We hope you will learn from this workshop and enjoy it also.

+The aim is to understand how to read & write a pipeline using a WMS.

+Hopefully after this workshop you will have in mind a situation where you could have used such a tool, and will recognise future situations where it will come in handy.

 .. toctree::
     :maxdepth: 2
     :titlesonly:

+    Setup <setup>
     Introduction <intro>
     Part I: walkthrough <P1>
     Part II: fill in the gaps <P2>